TUI Guide

 Selective transfer flows now live beside backup/restore in the same native vault surface: t opens an export form that writes only the currently filtered decrypted item payloads into a separate encrypted transfer package, and p opens an import form that brings one of those packages into the unlocked local vault using either the package recovery secret or a certificate keypair.

-When the vault is unlocked in either native interactive surface, inactivity now triggers an automatic lock after 5 minutes and clears the cached decrypted list/detail state before returning to the unlock view.
+When the vault is unlocked in either native interactive surface, inactivity now triggers an automatic lock after 5 minutes: it clears the cached decrypted list/detail state, resets vault auth to a non-secret placeholder that forces re-entry on the next unlock attempt, clears any loaded mnemonic phrase, and resets the unlock, recovery-secret rotation, certificate rewrap, export-transfer, and import-transfer forms to their zeroizing defaults, before returning to the unlock view.

 The GUI now mirrors the same native keyslot inspection, recovery-posture reporting, shared keyslot recommendations, enrollment, mnemonic rotation, certificate rewrap, relabel, recovery-secret rotation, posture-aware removal confirmation, and rebind flows, direct unlock model, folder-plus-tag organization model, backup and transfer export/import flows, clipboard auto-clear, and idle auto-lock behavior, so mnemonic, device-bound, certificate-wrapped recovery, and encrypted vault exchange no longer depend on CLI-only administration.